 Open gdm-password

-Comment out the following line and reboot.
+Comment out the following line and reboot

 Check the current system language

-LANG should be changed to zh_CN.UTF-8
+Change LANG to zh_CN.UTF-8

 Configure locales

-Find and install zh_CN.UTF-8 in the list.
+Find and install zh_CN.UTF-8

-Select zh_CN.UTF-8 and install Chinese fonts.
+Select zh_CN.UTF-8 and install Chinese fonts

 Install UFW